-“Holy Grail” or another evolutionary tale?
+‘Holy Grail’ or another evolutionary tale?

-Fascinating Flinders fossil find falls flat (for evolution).
+Fascinating Flinders fossil find falls flat (for evolution)

-Only 6 cm (2.4 inches) long, it has also been shown to have had muscles, a fin on its back and a head.
-And yet it’s supposedly 560 million years old, a time when it was previously believed vertebrates had not evolved yet!
-This is so stunning, that when it was first mooted in the press in late 2003, most evolutionists denied that it could be a vertebrate.
+Only 6 cm (2.4 inches) long, it has also been shown to have had muscles, a fin on its back, and a head.
+And yet it’s supposedly 560 million years old, from a time when it was previously believed vertebrates had not evolved yet!
+This is so stunning that when it was first mooted in the press in late 2003 most evolutionists denied that it could be a vertebrate.
 Vertebrates were just not supposed to be there.

-The Ediacaran rocks do not give us a snapshot of some primitive life on earth countless eons ago; they are a now-extinct3 fauna.
-And it just so happens that a vertebrate, probably now extinct, was buried with them.
+The Ediacaran fossils do not give us a snapshot of some primitive life on Earth countless eons ago; they are a now-extinct5 fauna.
+And it just so happened that a vertebrate, of a type probably now extinct, was buried with them.
 Catastrophically, too—the very existence of the soft-bodied fauna at Ediacara over a huge area within sandstone is evidence of vast catastrophic watery action.
 This transported huge volumes of sand that buried these creatures rapidly before they had time to start decaying.
-Everyday observation indicates that jellyfish will start to disintegrate within hours of their death (see Hundreds of jellyfish fossils!).
+Everyday observation indicates that jellyfish will start to disintegrate within hours of their death (see ‘Hundreds of jellyfish fossils!’6).

 References and notes

-- “SA fossil find challenges evolution assumptions,” ABC (Australia) radio, The World Today, 16 December 2004—transcript at <www.abc.net.au/worldtoday/content/2004/s1266616.htm>.
-Return to text.
+- SA fossil find challenges evolution assumptions, ABC (Australia) radio The World Today, Thursday, 16 December, 2004—transcript at <www.abc.net.au/worldtoday/content/2004/s1266616.htm>.

 - Some evolutionists would argue that worm burrows found in Ediacaran rocks were from ‘primitive worms’ which were the ancestors of Cambrian worms.
 But how could one possibly establish that the cast of a burrow was from a ‘pre-worm’ as opposed to just a worm?